santoshakil/Smart-Voice-Assistant-for-Linux/README.md

 # JARVIS Voice Assistant for Linux
 Control your computer using just your voice.
 Just like JARVIS in Iron Man.

-This uses modules suck as Speech recognition from CMUSphinx, requests, and webbrowser to perform its tasks.
+This uses modules such as Speech recognition from CMUSphinx, requests, and webbrowser to perform its tasks.